marcuoli/ServeRAID-M1015-LSI-MegaRAID-9220-8i/README.md

 [LSI-9211-8i.zip](https://www.mediafire.com/download/6mtie10d9ud6675/LSI-9211-8i.zip)

+> ⚠️ **Disclaimer:** Flash the firmware entirely at your own risk.
+These steps may brick the controller or other hardware if applied incorrectly.
+Double-check every command and ensure you have backups; the authors of this guide are not responsible for any damage or data loss.

 Create a FreeDOS bootable pen drive with Rufus

 1. Plug an empty USB stick (at least 512 MB) into the PC where you will run Rufus.